Hyderabad Metro: Old city metro line

-Earlier in 2010, All India Majlis-e-Ittehadul Muslimeen suggested an alternate route for a metro in the old city through Purana pul, Muslimjung, Bahadurpura, Zoo Park, Tadbun junction, Kalapathar, Misrigunj and Shamsheergunj to Falaknuma.
+Earlier in 2010, All India Majlis-e-Ittehadul Muslimeen suggested an alternate route for a metro in the old city through Purana Pul, Musallam Jung, Bahadurpura, Zoo Park, Tadbun junction, Kalapathar, Misrigunj and Shamsheergunj to Falaknuma.
 However, this 7.4 km route was not accepted.
 The eastern parts of the old city have access to the metro via the Malakpet metro station.
 A 5.5 km-long green line in the old city will pass through Dar-ul-Shifa, Salar Jung Museum, Charminar, Shah-Ali-Banda, Shamsheer Gunj, and Jungametta, and end at Falaknuma.
 In June 2022, Hyderabad Metro Rail started a fresh survey of the Old City route from MGBS for underground utilities.
 The survey is through the Lidar, Global Positioning System and Inertial measurement unit and the plan is to build the elevated line alongside Musi river and center of the road.
 In July 2023, Telangana Chief minister K. Chandrashekar Rao instructed the municipal administration and L&T chairman to take forward the metro project in old city.
 On 16 July 2023, Hyderabad Metro MD NVS Reddy states that preparatory work for taking up Metro Rail works in old city had started and land acquisition notices for 1,100 affected properties would be issued in about a month.
 All five metro stations in the old city will have 120-feet wide roads under the viaduct.
 On 27 August 2023, Hyderabad Metro Rail Limited started a drone survey of the proposed rail alignment in the old city.